Thiago Silva: 2021–24: 100 Champions League appearances and departure

-On 11 October 2022, Silva made his 100th Champions League appearance in a 2–0 away win against his former club AC Milan.
+On 11 October 2022, Silva made his 100th Champions League appearance in a 2–0 away win against his former club Milan.
 On 10 February 2023, he extended his contract by another year, taking his contract to the end of the 2023–24 season.
 On 28 February 2023, the club announced he would be out of action for an unspecified time after suffering ligament damage in a game against Tottenham.
 In April, Silva was in the starting lineup for the two-legged Quarter Final tie against Real Madrid, which Chelsea lost 4–0 on aggregate.
 In a post-match interview, Silva hinted that he might have played his last game in the Champions League.

 On 28 May 2023, before Chelsea played their final game of the season against Newcastle, Thiago Silva was named Chelsea's Player of the Year, becoming the first defender to win the award since John Terry in 2006.
 On 12 November 2023, Silva scored against Manchester City in a 4–4 draw, becoming, at the age of 39 years and 51 days, the oldest goalscorer in Chelsea's history, breaking a 76-year-old record set by Dick Spence in 1947.
 Two weeks later, on 25 November, he became the club's oldest-ever outfield player, surpassing Spence again.
 On 7 April 2024, he opened the scoring in a 2–2 league draw with Sheffield United, becoming, at the age of 39 years and 198 days, the third-oldest player to score away from home in the Premier League, as well as the third-oldest overall, only behind Dean Windass and Teddy Sheringham.
 He also became only the second 39-year-old player to score three or more goals in a single league season, after Sheringham in 2005–06.